chrjl/reactresume/packages/types/README.md

        : Modify the `url` field to accept either string (original) or array
 - [x] Work
        : Add `department`, `location` fields
-- [x] Experience?:
 - [ ] Interests
 - [ ] Volunteer
 - [ ] Awards
 - [ ] Publications
 - [ ] Interests

-New sections:

-- [x] Experience
-       : Uses the `Work` schema

-#### Extensions to `JSONResumeEntry`

-Each object described under `JSONResumeEntry` is extended to include the following metadata described by the `JSONResumeEntryMeta` interface.

-- `_display (boolean): true`: whether to include the entry during parsing
-- `_tags (string[])`: for grouping entries within the same section

 ### `ResumeObject`

 Each resume section is described by an array of standardized `ResumeEntry` objects.
-The subsections of each entry can be strings or React components.
-Any parsing of Markdown (e.g. via `react-markdown` components) or shaping via custom components (e.g. for custom list styles) should be done by the parser.
+The subsections of each entry should all be arrays of strings.
+Any parsing of Markdown (e.g. via `react-markdown` components) or shaping via custom components (e.g. for custom list styles) should be done post-parsing.

 #### `ResumeEntry`

-Supports the following fields, all of which are of type `React.ReactNode`:
+Supports the following fields, all of which should be of type `string[]`:

 - title
 - subtitle